SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Stochastic Modulation for Continuous Symmetries

 \section{Stochastic Modulation for Continuous Symmetries}

-In \cref{sec:stochasticmod}, the stochastic modulation $S_u$ was introduced for discrete symmetries, where $S_u$ has a finite number of possible outcomes, each selected according to the modulation probability $p_S$.
+In \cref{sec:stochasticmod}, the stochastic modulation $S_u$ was introduced for discrete symmetries, where $S_u$ has a finite number of possible outcomes, each selected according to the modulation probability $p_{S,b}$.
 This approach is well-suited for discrete symmetries such as sign-flip or $\mathbb{Z}_M$ symmetries.
 However, it is not applicable to continuous symmetries---such as rotational or translational symmetries---where the transformation space is uncountably infinite.
 In these cases, a modified formulation of stochastic modulation is required to account for the continuous nature of the symmetry group.

-The continuous stochastic modulation proceeds as follows: first, draw a sample $u$ from a uniform distribution $\mathcal{U}(0,1)$.
-Then, apply a trainable map $h: [ 0,1 ) \rightarrow [0,1)$ to obtain $h(u)$.
-This output parametrizes a continuous transformation $R_{h(u)}$, such as a rotation matrix where the rotation angle is determined by $h(u)$.
+The continuous stochastic modulation proceeds as follows: first, draw a sample $u$ from a distribution $q_u(u)$, which can be the uniform distribution $\mathcal{U}(0,1)$.
+Then, apply a trainable map $h_b: [ 0,1 ) \rightarrow [0,1)$ with parameters $b$ to obtain $h_b(u)$.
+This output parametrizes a continuous transformation $R_{h_b(u)}$, such as a rotation matrix where the rotation angle is determined by $h_b(u)$.
 The stochastic transformation is thus given by

-The modulation probability, which enters the density transformation in~\cref{eq:stocmoddensity}, follows from the change-of-variable formula of the transformation $R_{h(u)}$ and can be expressed as
+The modulation probability, which enters the density transformation in~\cref{eq:stocmoddensity}, follows from the change-of-variable formula of the transformation $R_{h_b(u)}$ and can be expressed as

-where $q_u(u)$ is the probability density of $u$ and the determinant captures the local volume change under the inverse transformation $ R_{h(u)}^{-1}$.
+where $q_u(u)$ is the probability density of $u$ and the determinant captures the local volume change under the inverse transformation $ R_{h_b(u)}^{-1}$.